prayash/eventide/TUTORIAL.md

 </p>

 ## Building Blocks
-Fire up the editor on the root of the project directory and inspect the file `app/main.js`, that's where we'll be building out our scene.
+Fire up the editor on the root of the project directory and inspect the file `app/main.js` (or view it on [GitHub](https://github.com/prayasht/aframe-preact-starter/blob/master/app/main.js)), that's where we'll be building out our scene.
 Let's take a second to break this down.

 The `Scene` component is the root node of an A-Frame app.
 It's what creates the stage for you to place 3D objects in, initializes the camera, the WebGL renderer and handles other boilerplate.
 It should be the outermost element wrapping everything else inside it.
 You can think of `Entity` like an HTML `div`.
 Entities are the basic building blocks of an A-Frame `Scene`.
 Every object inside the A-Frame scene is an `Entity`.